Dataiku Cloud Terms

 9. Usage Rules.

 9.2.
 High Risk Activities & Sensitive Data.
-Customer (a) will not use the Cloud Service for High Risk Activities, (b) will not submit Sensitive Data to the Cloud Service, and (c) acknowledges that the Cloud Service is not designed for (and Dataiku has no liability for) use prohibited in this Section 9.2.
+Customer (a) will not use the Cloud Service for High Risk Activities, (b) will not submit Sensitive Data to the Cloud Service, (c) acknowledges that the Cloud Service is not designed for (and Dataiku has no liability for) use prohibited in this Section 9.2, and (d) will use and process any special categories of data enumerated in European Union Regulation 2016/679, Article 9(1), any information subject to specific regulation or protection under specific Laws such as the Children’s Online Privacy Protection Act or Gramm-Leach-Bliley Act (or related rules or regulations), any highly protected personal data, such as social security numbers, driver’s license numbers or other government ID numbers or any data similar to the above protected under foreign or domestic Laws, only in accordance with applicable laws.

 9.3.
 Restrictions.
 Customer will not and will not permit anyone else to: (a) sell, sublicense, distribute or rent the Cloud Service (in whole or part), grant non-Users access to the Cloud Service or use the Cloud Service to provide a hosted or managed service to others, (b) reverse engineer, decompile or seek to access the source code of the Cloud Service, except to the extent these restrictions are prohibited by Laws and then only upon advance notice to Dataiku, (c) copy, modify, create derivative works of or remove proprietary notices from the Cloud Service, (d) conduct security or vulnerability tests of the Cloud Service without Dataiku’s prior written consent, interfere with its operation or circumvent its access restrictions, (e) use the Cloud Service to develop a product that competes with the Cloud Service or, (f) use the Cloud Service except as authorized under this Agreement.